cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 	if err != nil {
 		tmos.Exit(err.Error())
 	}
-	// using single listener with all operations and keys permitted listener := storeTypes.NewDefaultStateListener(fileHandler, nil)
+	// using single listener with all operations and keys permitted and no TraceContext listener := storeTypes.NewDefaultStateListener(fileHandler, nil)
 	bApp.SetCommitMultiStoreListeners(key, []storeTypes.Listening{listener})
 }